Chirag-ahir/JAVA-All-Basic/README.md

   What is the use of executorService.shutdown() method ?<br>
   Once you call the shutdown() method task executor will not accept further task and it'll shut down after all running threads finish their current work.

-  Whats is ThreadGroup?<br>
-  A ThreadGroup represents a set of threads.
-It offers a convenient way to manage groups of threads as a unit.

   What is Deadlock in java?<br>
   Deadlock in Java is a condition where two or more threads are blocked forever, waiting for each other - Or - Deadlock is a situation where multiple threads are waiting for eachother to complete their operation. <br>